JKorf/HTX.Net/README.md

     * Updated CryptoExchange.Net

 * Version 4.0.0 - 18 Feb 2022
-	* Added Github.io page for documentation: https://jkorf.github.io/Huobi.Net/
+	* Added Github.io page for documentation: https://jkorf.github.io/HTX.Net/
 	* Added unit tests for parsing the returned JSON for each endpoint and subscription
-	* Added AddHuobi extension method on IServiceCollection for easy dependency injection
+	* Added AddHTX extension method on IServiceCollection for easy dependency injection
 	* Added URL reference to API endpoint documentation for each endpoint
 	* Added default rate limiter